 In an August 2012 "TIP Take Action Alert," the group proposed a number of alarmist "talking points" for a message that TIP followers could send to U.S. leaders, including that "Iran's leaders are defying U.N. resolutions and world opinion by continuing to develop nuclear weapons while issuing frequent threats to destroy Israel."
 However, at the time of the action alert, U.S. intelligence agencies held that there was no evidence indicating that the country had begun work on a nuclear weapon.

-In July 2011, the project issued a dire warning about a then-impending flotilla planned by pro-Palestinian activists to show solidarity with the people of Gaza and the West Bank: "Almost two months after Lebanese and Syrian protesters stormed Israel's northern borders threatening Israel's national security, activists are again ready to challenge Israel's legitimacy by air and sea."
+In July 2011, TIP issued a dire warning about a then-impending flotilla planned by pro-Palestinian activists to show solidarity with the people of Gaza and the West Bank: "Almost two months after Lebanese and Syrian protesters stormed Israel's northern borders threatening Israel's national security, activists are again ready to challenge Israel's legitimacy by air and sea."
 TIP quoted Israeli Internal Security Minister Yitzhak Aharonovitch as saying, "The same hooligans who tried to break the law and disrupt the peace will not be allowed into Israel and will return to their home countries."

-In 2009, the lobby group found itself in hot water for dubious signatures on an anti-Iran petition it commissioned.
-Reported Spencer Ackerman: "But clicking through that link to take a closer look at those signatories raises substantial questions about their authenticity.
+In 2009, the group found itself in hot water for dubious signatures on an anti-Iran petition it commissioned.
+Reported Spencer Ackerman: "A closer look at those signatories raises substantial questions about their authenticity.
 For instance, signatories 84,854 through 85,071 are all named 'Vince Vince'—although the Israel Project claims that all those different Vince Vinces are from different states.
 Well, sort of.
 Some of them are from states listed by recognizable acronyms like MN or AZ or PA.
 Others, however, are from the great states of GU and AA and XX. … Nor does the curious reader even have to examine the list that far down.
 Signatory number five is listed as Comfylovely ……. —and no, those aren't ellipses I've placed in for dramatic effect; that's Comfylovely's listed last name—from the proud city of Davao in the historic state of XX. …That's not even the most disturbing part of the signatories.
 The Israel Project lists the following as enthusiastic supporters of sanctioning Iran: Viagra Kaufen Viagra Kaufen, London, N.Y. (signatory #84,570); Porn Sex Video from London, N.Y. (signatory #62,751-62,756); Stupidwhiteman V, who declined to list an address (signatory #83,780); and Xbox 360 accessories — that's a first and last name — from New York, N.Y. (signatory #90,046)."

 Ackerman quoted TIP's founder and president Jennifer Laszio Mizrahi as telling him, "They're activists and they go through a secure thing.
 We have 140,000 activists who work with us, so yes.
 A lot of them have similar names, because they're related."